Oscar-Winning Composer Ennio Morricone Dies At 91

 Although he is most closely associated in the public mind with Leone’s westerns starring Eastwood, Morricone’s composition for Roland Joffe’s Jesuit drama “The Mission” is considered by many critics to be his cinematic masterpiece, an epic and eclectic reflection of South America’s musical melting pot.

-He also worked with some of cinema’s most filmmakers — after his collaboration with Leone, he worked with Italian screen legends Federico Fellini and Pier Paolo Pasolini and later with the likes of Pedro Almodovar, Bernardo Bertolucci, Brian De Palma and Oliver Stone.
+Throughout his career, Morricone worked with some of Hollywood’s most acclaimed filmmakers as well as arthouse directors.
+After his collaboration with Leone, he worked with Italian screen legends Federico Fellini and Pier Paolo Pasolini and later with the likes of Pedro Almodovar, Bernardo Bertolucci, Brian De Palma and Oliver Stone.

+Lawyer Assuma read a final statement from Morricone outside the Rome hospital where he died, La Repubblica reported.

+“There’s only one reason why I want to say goodbye like this and have a private funeral — I don’t want to bother anyone,” read the statement, which went on to express his love for his friends and family.

 AFP